PlatONnetwork/platon.py/docs/examples.rst

         For example, you can get all transfers from all tokens in the same scan.

-        You *should* disable the default `http_retry_request_middleware` on your provider for Web3, because it cannot correctly throttle and decrease the `eth_getLogs` block number range.
+        You *should* disable the default `http_retry_request_middleware` on your provider for Web3, because it cannot correctly throttle and decrease the `platon_getLogs` block number range.
         """

         def __init__(self, web3: Web3, contract: Contract, state: EventScannerState, events: List, filters: {},